kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

 {{% capture overview %}}

 Anyone can write a blog post and submit it for review.
-You must submit case studies to a committee for approval.
+Case studies require extensive review before they're approved.

 {{% /capture %}}